Healthy Waters Initiative

 Bass Lake Preserve (St. Louis Park), where transforming degraded urban land into thriving native habitat will enhance water quality, boost flood resilience, and provide essential green space.

-Funding support for this initiative is provided by Uponor, the Minnesota Twins.
-Additional funding is provided by XX.
+Funding support for this initiative is provided by the Minnesota Twins, Pentair, and Uponor, a GF Building FlowSolutions brand.

 Uniting Communities to Protect Minnesota’s Clean Water

 Clean water is one of Minnesota’s most vital resources — connecting our health, communities, and future.
-That’s why we created the Healthy Waters Initiative, a bold effort led by Great River Greening, with support from the Minnesota Twins and Uponor, to restore critical lands, improve water quality, and build healthier, more resilient communities for generations to come.
+That’s why we created the Healthy Waters Initiative, a bold effort to restore critical lands, improve water quality, and build healthier, more resilient communities for generations to come.